Skip to main content

 Save them all.
 When you sit down in the morning, you pick the one that matches the market character that day.
 No rebuilding from scratch, no friction.
 Just load and go.

-You Don’t Need More Setups — You Need More Signal
+You Don’t Need More Setups — You Need More Precision

 At the end of the day, the traders who win aren’t chasing more strategies.